waldyrious/sequelize/docs/manual/core-concepts/model-instances.md

 const incrementResult = await user.increment('age', { by: 2 });
 // Note: to increment by 1 you can omit the `by` option and just do `user.increment('age')`

-// In PostgreSQL, `incrementResult` will be the updated user, unless the option
+// In Postgres, `incrementResult` will be the updated user, unless the option
 // `{ returning: false }` was set (and then it will be undefined).

 // In other dialects, `incrementResult` will be undefined.
 If you need the updated instance, you will have to call `user.reload()`.